benji300/joplin-note-tabs/README.md

 #### **General options**

+- Show checkboxes for to-dos on tabs:\
+  _Select whether checkboxes for to-dos shall be shown on the tabs or not.
+If enabled, to-dos can be completed directly on the tabs._

 - Automatically unpin completed to-dos:\
-  _Select whether completed to-dos shall be automatically unpinned or not_
+  _Select whether completed to-dos shall be automatically unpinned or not._

 - Note Tabs height (px):\
-  _Specify the heigth of all tabs in pixel_
+  _Specify the heigth of all tabs in pixel._

 - Minimum Tab width (px):\
-  _Specifiy the minimum width of a single tab in pixel_
+  _Specifiy the minimum width of a single tab in pixel._

 - Maximum Tab width (px):\
-  _Specifiy the maximum width of a single tab in pixel_
+  _Specifiy the maximum width of a single tab in pixel._

 #### **Advanced options**